Andrea T. Norris

 Chief Information Officer, National Institutes of Health

-Ms. Norris comes to the NIH from the National Science Foundation (NSF) where she was responsible for establishing the Foundation’s strategy, policies, and programs and managing its information technology systems and services.
+Norris comes to the NIH from the National Science Foundation (NSF), where she was responsible for establishing the Foundation’s strategy, policies, and programs and managing its information technology systems and services.

-Prior to joining NSF, Ms. Norris was the Deputy Chief Information Officer for Management for the National Aeronautics and Space Administration (NASA), providing senior leadership and management of the Agency’s complex $2 billion information technology portfolio.
+Prior to joining NSF, Norris was the Deputy Chief Information Officer for Management for NASA, providing senior leadership and management of the agency’s complex $2 billion information technology portfolio.

-Prior to joining the federal government, Ms. Norris was a management consultant at Booz, Allen & Hamilton and served on the President’s Private Sector Commission on Cost Control.
+Before joining the federal government, Norris was a management consultant at Booz Allen Hamilton and served on the President’s Private Sector Commission on Cost Control.

-Ms. Norris has a Master of Business Administration with a major in Information Systems Management from the George Washington University and a Bachelor of Arts in Economics from the College of William and Mary.
+Norris has a Master of Business Administration degree with a major in Information Systems Management from the George Washington University and a Bachelor of Arts degree in Economics from the College of William and Mary.

 Center for Information Technology